 When you picture warehouses of the future, what do these warehouses look like?
-Presumably they’re clean, efficient, and employing technology in any way possible in order to ensure that the inventory they keep is in safe hands as it travels on its journey from the manufacturer to the end user.
+Presumably they’re clean, efficient, and employing technology in any way possible in order to ensure that the inventory they keep is in safe hands as it travels from the manufacturer to the end user.

 Building warehouses of the future to meet these specifications is, of course, easier said than done.
-In order for warehouses to be true “lights-out” facilities (meaning warehouses or distribution centers that are run completely, or almost completely, by machines) they must look toward a number of areas for help in achieving this—and that’s before we bring sustainability into the picture.
+In order for warehouses to be true “lights-out” facilities (meaning warehouses or distribution centers that are run completely, or almost completely, by machines) they must look toward a number of areas—and that’s before we bring sustainability into the picture.

-At Rubicon, a technology company born in the waste and recycling industry, our mission is to end waste in all of its forms.
+At Rubicon, a software company born in the waste and recycling industry, our mission is to end waste, in all of its forms.
 Our core business focuses on using technology to help turn businesses into more sustainable enterprises and neighborhoods into greener and smarter places to live and work.

 While our commercial recycling services and smart city technology offerings are a core part of this mission as we work to divert materials away from the landfill and into appropriate recycling streams, we are invested in ensuring a more sustainable future for everyone; and when it comes to retail, logistics, and sustainable supply chain management, this starts with warehouses.

 We can’t build warehouses of the future with sustainability in mind without first considering how consumer behavior is changing, and in many cases, straining, current warehouse operations.